VL-CZ/refdocgen/docs/configuration/YAML-config.md

-# YAML configuration
+# YAML Configuration

-Instead of using command line arguments, it is possible to use a YAML file for configuration. \
-Then:
-- we don't need to repeat the options every time
-- the configuration can be easily shared
+You can use a YAML file to configure RefDocGen instead of specifying options on the command line.
+This approach makes it easy to reuse and share your configuration.

 The YAML file can be generated automatically using the `--save-config` flag (preferred) or created manually.
 It is recommended to name the file `refdocgen.yaml`.

-The structure of YAML and command line configuration is very similar:
+YAML configuration closely mirrors the command-line options:

-- all the keys in YAML have the same name as the matching command-line option (without the starting dashes), e.g. the `output-dir` key corresponds to the `--output-dir` option
+- Each YAML key matches its corresponding command-line option (without leading dashes).
+For example, the `output-dir` key in YAML corresponds to the `--output-dir` option.
-- the only mandatory key is the `input` (similar to the command-line configuration)
+- The only required key is `input`, just as on the command line.
-- `save-config` option is not supported, as it does not make sense here
+- The `save-config` option is not supported in YAML, as it doesn't make sense here
-- the default values are the same as in the command-line configuration
+- Default values are the same as those used for command-line options.

-## Examples
+## Example

-The following command results in creating the YAML displayed below:
+The following command generates a YAML configuration file as shown below:

 ```bash
 refdocgen MyLibrary.sln